fenago/kubernetes-course/md/Lab_5.md

 extend it to develop a full-fledged application that\'s deployed reliably.

-In the next chapter, we will discuss how we can add labels and arbitrary metadata to pods and use them to identify or search for pods.
+In the next lab, we will discuss how we can add labels and arbitrary metadata to pods and use them to identify or search for pods.
 That will help us to organize our pods as well as choose a subset of them when required.